 Sergeant Bertrand is an exceptionally fascinating and accomplished novel that skillfully intertwines reality, dream, delirium and madness.— KnackFocus *****

 It has been many years since such an original work found its way from Russia to this country.
 Skorobogatov writes exceptionally well.
 I read Sergeant Bertrand in one sitting, and after I had finished it, it continued to hold me in its grip.
 It is an impressive debut that whets the reader’s appetite for more to come.

 — NRC Handelsblad

-A short and grand novel, about an obsessive jealousy which leads to madness, in the line of Gogol’s Journal of a madman.
+A short and grand novel about an obsessive jealousy which leads to madness, in the tradition of Gogol’s Diary of a Madman.

 — Le Soir